 Lady and Red by Chris Green

-Lady sometimes wishes she did not have to visit Red.
-It can be a lonely experience.
-She gets so little back from her visits.
-It is as much as he can do to say hello.
+Visiting Red can be a lonely experience for Lady.
 She will arrive at the apartment and let herself in.
 Red might be typing into his iMac, playing his tenor saxophone, or just gazing out the window.
 The view to the west is admittedly a fine one, taking in a sweeping panorama of the city with the skyline settling against blue hills in the distance.
-When silhouetted against the sunset, the twin peaks are heavenly.
-Red might be mixing up some oil paints, watching a European movie without subtitles, or stroking his white Persian cat.
-He might be gazing at the Picasso prints on the walls or feeding his parrots.
+When silhouetted against the setting sun, the twin peaks are heavenly.
+Red might be mixing up oil paints, watching a European movie, or stroking his white Persian cat.
+He might be feeding his parrots or gazing at the Picasso prints on the walls.
 Whichever, he doesn’t appear to see Lady’s arrival as an important interruption.
 He will just continue as if she weren’t there.

 Lady and Red have been lovers.
-Are they still lovers, she wonders.
-Sometimes she supposes they are lovers, but if they are this is very much on Red’s terms.
-He hardly casts a glance in her direction.
-Yet they have a deep understanding.
-Necessarily so as they work closely together.
-Red though is a man of few words.
-He does not speak unless he has something important to say.
+Are they still lovers, she wonders?
+If they are, this is very much on Red’s terms.
+He hardly casts a glance in her direction and does not speak unless he has something important to say.
 Lady seldom gets to start a conversation.
-Their communication just does not work that way.
-Given her background, this dynamic might appear to outsiders as a little strange.
-Although she is not a Lady as such, she does come from a long line of mid-European aristocrats.
+Their communication does not work that way.
+Given her background, this dynamic might appear strange to outsiders.
+Although she is not a Lady as such, she comes from a long line of mid-European aristocrats.
 Lady is a soubriquet to reflect her connections with nobility.
 She studied Philosophy at Cambridge, can speak nine languages and is a gifted painter.
-In addition in her mid-thirties, she is in her prime.
+In her mid-thirties, she is in her prime.
 She has wisdom and wit and dazzling beauty.

-What is it then that draws her even through the winter months several times a week to drive across town and wait for a response from this man of mystery?
+What is it then that draws her even through the winter months several times a week to drive across town to meet this mean man of mystery?
 Certainly, there is an allure.
 Red has mystique, poise, charisma even.
 But this is not the primary reason that Lady comes to visit.
-She needs to be there.
-Just in case there is an assignment.
-After all, they are a team.
+She needs to be there in case there is an assignment.
+They work together.
+They are a team.

 The door entry phone buzzes.
-It is a hollow sound.
 Instantly the atmosphere in the room changes.
 Red is back down from the heavens.
 He speaks on the intercom and admits the caller.
 It is Black.
 Black has no interest in jazz.
-Black calls round to Belvedere Heights on business.
+Black calls round to Peregrine Heights on business.
 His business has to do with adjustment, temporal and psychic adjustment.
-He has called to give them a mission.
+He has called to give them an assignment.
 They will be required to stop something that has happened from happening.
 This is known as a correction.

 Everything that happens is governed by the principles of cause and effect, action and reaction.
-Sometimes apparently inconsequential actions by ordinary people can set off a chain of events that results in catastrophe.
+Sometimes apparently inconsequential actions by ordinary people can set in motion a chain of events that results in catastrophe.
 It is important that the likes of Black and Red have the ability to intervene, otherwise, the world would have been blown to smithereens long ago.
 The undocumented presence of quantum gnostics like them is the force that ensures relative stability in a jumping universe.
-Their concern is not a political one, not about East and West, nor is it about right and wrong.
-It is purely about balance, to keep the world turning.
+Their concern is not a political one.
+It is not about East and West.
+Nor is it about right and wrong.
+It is purely about balance.
+To keep the world turning.

 ‘Stockholm,’ says Black.
 ‘Here are the tickets.
 They are for yesterday.’